A SONG of the good green grass!

 What has grown?
 What has withered?
 What can be gathered in and used for nourishment?
 Was it worth the sacrifices we made?
 Are we enjoying the fruits of our labors at all?
 We pause.
 We consider.
 We begin to winnow out anything that isn’t useful.
 We dance in the sacred space between “no longer” and “not yet.”

-My coven celebrates the astrological date of Lughnasadh when the sun reaches 15 degrees in the sign of Leo.
+I celebrate the astrological date of Lughnasadh when the sun reaches 15 degrees in the sign of Leo.
 In the northern hemisphere, this marks a seasonal shift toward autumn, as it is the exact midpoint between a solstice and an equinox.

 Again, there is the overriding theme of being poised without having to move in either direction.
 For me, nothing captures this better than The Hanged Man of the Tarot, and he has been making a frequent appearance lately.